violettebec21/sequelizeburger/README.md

 ### :bulb: **Key Concepts Employed**

-1. Learning how to utilize Sequelize CRUD operations (compared to MySQL CRUD operations)
+1. Learned how to utilize Sequelize CRUD operations (compared to MySQL CRUD operations)

 2. Became more familiar with Handlebars and their role